AnonGuy/structure/docs/README.md

         endpoint, auth=credentials
     ).status_code == 200
 ```
-This function checks that the HTTP response code for a request with the provided credentials is successful.
+This function checks that the HTTP response code for a request with the provided credentials is successful. <br>
 With some simple validation and webscraping done, I then decided to start work on the main webserver.
 To begin with, I used the `django-admin` command-line tool to generate the skeleton project required for the webserver:

 ```bash